marnen/atom-andika/README.md

 This package makes it easier to use the lovely [Andika](https://software.sil.org/andika) font with Atom.
 Andika is a _proportionally spaced_ font developed by [SIL International](https://www.sil.org/), with a design that takes the needs of beginning readers into account by disambiguating similar letterforms.
 This also makes it nice for reading source code!

+In addition, Andika contains many OpenType features to customize the look of the font, and this package's settings pane provides access to many of those features.

 ![A screenshot of your package](https://f.cloud.github.com/assets/69169/2290250/c35d867a-a017-11e3-86be-cd7c5bf3ff9b.gif)

+## Usage

+Install the Andika package.
+This will automatically install the font and set it in your editor.
+You can use it as is, or customize it further in the settings pane.

+## Customization

+All customization is done in the package's settings pane.

+### Monospace

+Andika is a proportionally spaced font, and so it won't work well in space-aligned tabular contexts.
+Therefore, the package will use the (presumably monospaced) font you've chosen in your editor preferences for these contexts.
+You can choose which scopes are displayed in monospace, as well as the size of the monospaced font.

+### Font Features

+Through the magic of OpenType, Andika allows you to tweak the appearance of many letters and digits.
+The Font Features properties in the settings pane control these parameters.

 ## License